bardia16/CPS_Android_HW/README.md

             normalizedAngle = 0.0;
         }
 ```
-here we normalize the angel. our valid angels are 0, 90, 180, -90. so we try to normalize the angle to reach these valid angels.
+here we normalize the angel. our valid angels are 0, 90, 180, -90. so we try to normalize the angle to reach these valid angles.
 ```cpp
         QString output = QStringLiteral("Alpha: %1").arg(QString::number(normalizedAngle, 'f', 2));